Profinite completions of topological operads: Introduction

+Given an operad whose spaces of operations are profinitely adapted, we now have two potentially distinct profinite completions: the one from \cref{Theorem:A} and the naive one, obtained by simply applying the profinite completion functor to all spaces of operations.
+We conclude this paper by showing that these profinite completions agree in \cref{theorem:Main-theorem-Boavida-Horel-Robertson}.
+We do this for a large class of topological operads, namely those that are uncoloured, have no operations in arity $0$ and have only the identity operation in arity $1$.
+To achieve this, we use a Postnikov-style tower of approximations to a given profinite up-to-homotopy operad.
+These approximations arise from a filtration in terms of the arities of the operations in the operad, inspired by the work of Göppl and Weiss \cite{Goppl2019SpectralSequenceSpaces}.
+We suspect that similar methods can be used in the setting of closed uncoloured operads; that is, operads with exactly one operation in arity $0$.

-\paragraph{Overview of the paper} We now describe the contents of this paper and explain some of the technical difficulties involved in developing the theory sketched above.
-We will start in \cref{sec:Preliminaries} by extending some of the preliminaries about dendroidal sets from \cite{BlomMoerdijk2022ProfinitePartI} so as to apply to dendroidal spaces.
-In \cref{sec:Lean-dendroidal-spaces}, we describe the category of dendroidal profinite spaces as the pro-category of the category of lean dendroidal spaces.
-We characterize these by a certain finiteness property, similar to the characterization of lean $\infty$-operads obtained in \cite[\S 2.3]{BlomMoerdijk2022ProfinitePartI}.
+\paragraph{Overview of the paper} We will start in \cref{sec:Preliminaries} by extending to dendroidal spaces some of the preliminaries about dendroidal sets from \cite{BlomMoerdijk2022ProfinitePartI}.
+In \cref{sec:Lean-dendroidal-spaces}, we describe the category of dendroidal profinite spaces as the pro-category of the category of so-called \emph{lean} dendroidal spaces.
+We characterize these by a certain finiteness property in \cref{theorem:Characterization-lean-complete-dendroidal-Segal-spaces}.

-Leaving \cref{sec:Profinite-G-spaces} aside for a moment, we construct in \cref{sec:Model-structures} several model structures on categories of dendroidal profinite spaces.
+Leaving \cref{sec:Profinite-G-spaces} aside for a moment, we construct in \cref{sec:Model-structures} several model structures on categories of dendroidal profinite spaces and prove \cref{Theorem:A}.
 These model structures vary in two ways.
-First, the category of trees varies, in order to model profinite operads which are open (no nullary operations) or closed (unique nullary operations), or reduced (invertible unary operations).
+First, the category of trees varies in order to also model profinite operads which are open (no nullary operations), closed (unique nullary operations) or reduced (invertible unary operations).
 Secondly, the weak equivalences vary: we also consider several left Bousfield localizations of the model structures we construct.
-We should emphasize that these Bousfield localizations are somewhat different from the usual ones in that they involve fibrantly generated model categories rather than the more familiar cofibrantly generated ones.
+We should emphasize that these Bousfield localizations are somewhat different from the usual ones in that they involve \emph{fibrantly generated} model categories rather than the more familiar cofibrantly generated ones.
 In particular, the localizations are not defined by inverting a small set of cofibrations.
-For the ``complete Segal'' Bousfield localization, we show that the resulting model category is Quillen equivalent to the one from \cref{theoremA}.
+The ``complete Segal'' Bousfield localization produces the model category used in \cref{Theorem:A}, and we show that it is Quillen equivalent to the model structure for profinite $\infty$-operads considered in \cite{BlomMoerdijk2022ProfinitePartI}.